NurfajriahOktaviani/Anterior-Eye-Disease-Detection/README.md

 ## Dataset

-The dataset consists of **2,298 anterior eye images** collected from a public Kaggle dataset.
+The dataset consists of **2,298 anterior eye images** collected from a public Mendeley dataset.

 ### Disease Classes